mozsearch/mozsearch/docs/analysis.md

   not currently used for any cross-referencing, it's just meta.
 (And note that target records' `contextsym` should frequently be the same when it's not just a namespace.)
-- `slotOwner`: For bindings/implementations of IDL, an optional `StructuredBindingSlotInfo` as found in `bindingSlots` but in the opposite direction and identifying the owning symbol.
+- `slotOwner`: For bindings, an optional `StructuredBindingSlotInfo` as found in `bindingSlots` but in the opposite direction and identifying the owning symbol.
 - `implKind`: Assume to be "impl" if not present.
 Reasonable values:
   - `idl`: This is the semantic definition in XPIDL, IPDL, WebIDL, etc.
   - `binding`: Ex: WebIDL binding glue.
 Auto-generated and perhaps of interest